 Dosage form: oral tablet (12.5 mg; 25 mg)

 Drug class: Peripheral opioid receptor antagonists

 What is naloxegol?

-Naloxegol reduces constipation caused by opioid (narcotic) pain medicine used to treat severe chronic pain.
-Naloxegol works by treating constipation without reducing the pain-relieving effects of the narcotic.
+Naloxegol reduces constipation caused by opioid pain medicine used to treat severe chronic pain.
+Naloxegol works by treating constipation without reducing the pain-relieving effects of the opioid.

-Naloxegol is used in people who have been taking narcotic pain medicine for at least 4 weeks, to treat chronic pain that is not caused by cancer.
+Naloxegol is used in people who have been taking opioid pain medicine for at least 4 weeks, to treat chronic pain that is not caused by cancer.